apollo

 Safe if prescribed

 If you are pregnant, consult your doctor before taking Solonex Tablet .
-Your doctor may prescribe this medicine if only the benefits outweigh the risks.
+Your doctor may prescribe this medicine if the benefits outweigh the risks.

 bannner image